ismo-karkkainen/edicta/README.md

 Thus far this has been tested with markdown files.
 The YAML-blocks inside the file will probably hinder the use of the file when the intention is to transform it into another format.
-To drop the YAML-blocks, to the degree they can be recognized, use --text option.
+To drop the YAML-blocks, to the degree they can be recognized by edicta, use --text option.

 ---
 example: mapping that has surroundings interpreted as markdown ...

 All YAML blocks are expected to be mappings.
 Anything else recognized as YAML is treated as text.
+A YAML block must start with --- and end with ... in order to be recognized.

 ```
 ---
 - YAML inside code block is not interpreted so looks better.
 - These items will not be considered.
 - Even if there is a dictionary inside the list.
-- You: see?
+- Like: this.
 ...
 ```